Kim Taehyung's net worth: Exploring the luxurious lifestyle and riches of BTS' V

 — Beyond The Style ✼ Alex ✼ (@GetOnSwag) February 15, 2018

 Coming to the singer’s watch collection, he owns an extremely expensive Jaeger-LeCoultre Master Eight Days watch, which was actually gifted by a Chinese fan.
-The accessory comes at a price of USD 35,000.
-Additionally, he owns a Cartier Tank Watch worth USD 9750.
+The accessory comes at a price of USD 35,000 (INR 28 lakh approx.).
+Additionally, he owns a Cartier Tank Watch worth USD 9750 (INR 8 lakh approx.).

 We’d call this our dream wardrobe for sure!